roninhockley/grav/user/pages/knowledge-base/aws/aws-csa-pluralsight/default.md

 ### IAM

-The **principal** could be a user or app which passes thru authentication with either user/pw or programmatic keys.
+The **principal** could be a user or app which passes thru authentication with either user/pw or programmatic keys (for app use, non interactively).

 Once this passes, it is on to a request for an action or a resource.
 The request is driven by API.